top of page

 Beth & Wrath

-Wrath is peak early-2000s paranormal alpha.
-He’s blind, lethal, tattooed, and deeply resistant to responsibility.
+Wrath is early-2000s paranormal alpha.
+He’s blind, lethal, tattooed, and resistant to responsibility.
 And he's the last purebred vamp.
-A king who doesn’t want the throne, a friend who resists attachment, but a warrior through and through.
+A king who doesn’t want the throne but is a warrior through and through.
 After denying his brother Darius’s request to help transition his hybrid daughter, Beth, Wrath changes course following Darius’s death.
-And once he commits, he commits.
-It doesn’t hurt that his centuries-dead libido awakens fast when Beth enters his orbit.
+And once he commits, he really commits.
+It doesn’t hurt that his centuries-dead libido awakens fast when Beth enters his world.
 And while he argues every reason he shouldn’t fall for her, that resistance doesn’t last.

-Their romance is insta-love with fated-mates energy, but for readers who prefer slower burns, the secondary arcs are already quietly forming.
+Their romance is insta-love and epic fated-mates, but for readers who prefer slower burns, the secondary arcs are already forming.

 The Brotherhood